Democrat Female Leader Math

 So I guess transit get the “W”!

-11 responses to “Democrat Female Leader Math”
+11 Responses to “Democrat Female Leader Math”

-1. John "Bigman" Jones Avatar
+1. John "Bigman" Jones Says:

 I don’t know if anybody has told her, but there’s this awesome new thing called Working From Home.
 It was all the rage about five years ago during The Attack Of The Deadliest Virus Ever.
 Millions of people did it for a couple of years until middle managers realized there was no reason for their jobs if they didn’t have people in the office to sit through staff meetings, whereupon they adopted “hybrid” work schedules to force employees to stop being so productive.